Cory Ross

-Cory Ross (born September 22, 1982) is a former American football, Canadian football and indoor football running back.
+Cory Ross (born September 22, 1982) is an American former professional football, Canadian football and indoor football running back.
 He is now the head coach of the Quad City Steamwheelers of the Indoor Football League (IFL).
-He most recently played for the Edmonton Eskimos of the Canadian Football League.
+He most recently played for the Edmonton Eskimos of the Canadian Football League (CFL).
 He was signed by the Baltimore Ravens as an undrafted free agent in 2006.
-He played college football at Nebraska.
+He played college football for the Nebraska Cornhuskers.

-Early years
+Early life

 Ross attended Thomas Jefferson High School in Denver, Colorado.
-While in high school, Ross played in the first ever U.S. Army All-American Bowl game on December 30, 2000 alongside fellow Nebraska Cornhusker Titus Adams.
+While in high school, Ross played in the first ever U.S. Army All-American Bowl game on December 30, 2000, alongside fellow Nebraska Cornhusker Titus Adams.

 College career

 Ross played college football at Nebraska, where he earned the nickname "Porkchop" because he was significantly heavy for his small stature, weighing more than fellow I-backs who were all at least 5 inches taller.
 His 2,743 rushing yards ranked ninth on the team's all-time list.
 He majored in sociology.